code-emad/BE-House-Of-Games/README.md

 ## Setup
 In order to make a local clone of this project, within your terminal you will need to run `git clone https://github.com/code-emad/House-of-Games.git`

-Once the files have been cloned, you will need change directory into the project directory and run "npm install" which will install the dependencies listed within the package.json file.
+Once the files have been cloned, you will need change directory into the project directory and run `npm install` which will install the dependencies listed within the package.json file.

 To create a local version of the database, you will need to run `npm run setup-dbs` then `npm run seed` within the terminal.
 This will run the seed file which will create a nc_games database and nc_games_test database populated with the contents from the data file.